 Liquid Penetrant Testing

-Liquid penetrant testing (PT), also known as liquid penetrant inspection (LPI), is reliable for detecting surface-breaking flaws in materials with a non-porous surface such as metals, plastics, glass and ceramics.
+Liquid Penetrant Testing is also known as liquid penetrant inspection (LPI), dye penetrant testing, penetrant testing (PT).
+NDT Penetrant Testing is reliable for detecting surface-breaking flaws in materials with a non-porous surface such as metals, plastics, glass and ceramics.

-This method relies on a fluorescent or visible dye penetrant seeping into a flaw such as a lap, seam, fracture or crack to form a surface indication that can be evaluated under special lighting.
-Both fluorescent penetrant inspection and visible dye penetrant testing are performed at LTI on products up to 25 ft. in length.
-Water-washable and post-emulsifiable fluorescent penetrants in sensitivity levels 2, 3 and 4 are available to meet your specification or application.
+The NDT PT method relies on a fluorescent or visible dye penetrant seeping into a flaw such as a lap, seam, fracture or crack.
+This forms a surface indication that can be evaluated under special lighting.

 Before performing a liquid penetrant test, the surface of the test material must be thoroughly cleaned to remove any contaminants that could prevent the penetrant from entering flaws.
 Etching may be required if mechanical operations such as machining, sanding, or grit blasting have been performed on the item.

-A red visible dye or fluorescent penetrant is applied to the cleaned test material, then it is left on the surface for a sufficient time to allow penetrant to seep into a defect.
+A fluorescent or red visible dye penetrant is applied to the cleaned test material, then it is left on the surface for a sufficient time to allow penetrant to seep into a defect.
 After this dwell time has elapsed, the excess penetrant is removed from the surface.
 Next, a thin layer of developer is applied to the item to assist in drawing penetrant trapped in flaws back to the surface where it will be visible as indications.
-The test item is viewed under special lighting so any indications can be evaluated according to the liquid penetrant test specification or customer requirements.
-When using fluorescent penetrant inspection, indications must be viewed under darkened conditions with a high-intensity UV lamp.
+The test item is viewed under special lighting so any indications can be evaluated according to the liquid penetrant testing specification or customer requirements.
+When performing fluorescent penetrant testing, indications must be viewed under darkened conditions with a high-intensity UV lamp.

-- Penetrants – visible dye, water-washable and post-emulsifiable fluorescent dye in sensitivity levels 2, 3 and 4
+- Fluorescent – water-washable and post-emulsifiable penetrants in sensitivity levels 2, 3 and 4

-- Size Limitations – test materials to 25 feet long
+- Size Availability – ability to test materials up to 25 feet long